mpsarakis/git-on-qnap-installer/readme.md

 # Git Build and Installation via Docker

-This project provides a set of scripts to build and install a specified version of Git into a custom toolchain directory using Docker.
+This project provides a set of scripts to build and install a specified version of Git into a custom destination directory using Docker.
 This solution is especially useful for systems that require a reproducible build environment or when native build dependencies are unavailable.

 Depending on QTS release (and glibc version), there is a git max release that can be installed, so don't necessarily expect to be able to install the latest one...
 For instance, for QTS 5.2.3.3006, git v2.45.3 is the latest possible (still from Jan 2025, so I found that ok vs. the "real" latest v2.48.1)